AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/bestiary/celestial/solar-xmm.md

       \ or [Remove Curse](Інструменти%20ДМ/CLI/spells/remove-curse-xphb.md), using\
-      \ the same spellcasting ability as Spellcasting.\n" "name": "Divine Aid (3/Day)"
+      \ the same spellcasting ability as Spellcasting.\n" "name": "Divine Aid (3/Day)" "legendary_description": "Legendary Action Uses: 3.
+Immediately after another creature's\
+  \ turn, the solar can expend a use to take one of the following actions.
+The solar\
+  \ regains all expended uses at the start of each of its turns."
 "legendary_actions":
-  - "desc": "Constitution Saving Throw: DC 25, one creature the solar can see within\
+  - "desc": "*Constitution Saving Throw:* DC 25, one creature the solar can see within\
-      \ 120 feet.
-Failure: The target has the [Blinded](Інструменти%20ДМ/CLI/rules/conditions.md#Blinded)\
+      \ 120 feet. *Failure:* The target has the [Blinded](Інструменти%20ДМ/CLI/rules/conditions.md#Blinded)\
-      \ condition for 1 minute.
-Failure or Success: The solar can't take this action\
+      \ condition for 1 minute. *Failure or Success:* The solar can't take this action\
       \ again until the start of its next turn."
     "name": "Blinding Gaze"
   - "desc": "The solar teleports up to 60 feet to an unoccupied space it can see.\
-      \ Dexterity Saving Throw: DC 25, each creature in a 10-foot [Emanation](Ін\
+      \ *Dexterity Saving Throw:* DC 25, each creature in a 10-foot [Emanation](Ін\
       струменти%20ДМ/CLI/rules/variant-rules/emanation-area-of-effect-xphb.md) originating\
-      \ from the solar at its destination space.
-Failure: 11 (2d10) Radiant damage.\
+      \ from the solar at its destination space. *Failure:* 11 (2d10) Radiant damage.\
-      \ Success: Half damage."
+      \ *Success:* Half damage."
     "name": "Radiant Teleport"
 "source":
   - "XMM"